nathan-nakatsuka/ContamLD/README.md

 <br/>

 ### <p>Section 3) Post-processing</p>
+After ContamLD is run, the final values and standard errors are obtained with this script.
 Note: The script will automatically do both the damage correction and the external correction version.
 Set "External_Correction_Value" to the external correction score of on an uncontaminated individual of the same group as your target individual.
+If you do not have this, set the score to 0.
 Panel_Type is the type of panel: 1240K, SG, or your own.<br/>
 Note: The first time this script is run, sometimes it has an error because the files are not yet finished before they are needed for another script.
 If this happens, re-run the script.
 If it does not work the second time, then something went wrong upstream of this.<br/>
 ```
 cd directory_orig